intgraph/intgraph-content/Problems/ip-to-location.md

 ### Some other solutions

 * Segment Tree

-Not bad choice, but it's too heavy in this scenario.
+Not a bad choice, but it's too heavy in this scenario.

 * Binary Indexed Tree

 Is that actually necessary?

 * Linear Scan

 Rough, Fast, Fierce. (糙快猛 in Chinese)